ample/ontherhineeatery-com/stories/__notes__/utilities/slideshow.md

 ## Styling

-The Slideshow utility styles can be edited in the `./utilities/slideshow/slideshow.scss` file.
-This file is based on the default package CSS, modified to match the Kitchen 1883 brand.
+The Slideshow utility styles can be edited in the `./utilities/slideshow/styles.js` file.
+This file is based on the default package CSS, modified to match the On The Rhine brand.